 Requirements for Sole Proprietorships in Different Provinces

 Regulations for registering your sole proprietorship business vary by jurisdiction, and taxes can vary from region to region.
 Check with your provincial and territorial government where you plan to run your business to learn about your legal obligations.
-You don’t have to register your personal business if you operate in Labrador and Newfoundland.
+You don’t have to register your business if you operate in Labrador and Newfoundland.
 Here’s what it takes to start a sole proprietorship in Canada’s other provinces:

 - Alberta — If you choose to form a sole proprietorship while using your own name, you don’t need to register the business in Alberta.
 You will need to seek approval from the provincial Corporate Registry in Alberta if you operate a business under any other name.
 As a small business owner in Alberta, some of the taxes you pay to the Canada Revenue Agency (CRA) include excise taxes on fuel-inefficient vehicles, certain petroleum products, and automobile air conditioners, as well as excise duties on alcohol and tobacco products.